ccdmb/catastrophy/README.md

 ## Using CATAStrophy

-The to run CATAStrophy you need to supply the input files and where to put the output.
+To run CATAStrophy you need to supply the input files and where to put the output.
 Catastrophy uses [HMMER3](http://hmmer.org/) `hmmscan` searches against dbCAN as input.
 Either the plain text (stdout) and "domain table" (`--domtblout`) can be used.

-The easiest way to get a file like this is to annotate your proteome using the dbCAN online tool at <http://bcb.unl.edu/dbCAN2/blast.php> (make sure the HMMER tool is selected to run), and save the HMMER3 raw text (Select the HMMER tab, then "Download Raw HMMER output") results locally.
+The easiest way to get a HMMER3 plain text file is to annotate your proteome using the dbCAN online tool at <http://bcb.unl.edu/dbCAN2/blast.php> (make sure the HMMER tool is selected to run), and save the HMMER3 raw text (Select the HMMER tab, then "Download Raw HMMER output") results locally.

-> **WARNING**: Before you run any dbCAN searches, please read the section below on database versions.
+> **WARNING**: Before you run any dbCAN searches, please [read the section below on database versions](#database-versions).

 Assuming that you have this file locally you can run CATAStrophy like so: